CallMeGenevieve/Starbounce/README.md

 ## KNOWN ISSUES
 - The camera doesn't directly focus on the ship.
 The faster the ship, the more it is off center.
-- Pause Menu is focused on the ship, not the camera.
-- Pause Menu is affected by camera zoom.

 ### Controls
 Use the `arrow keys` to control the space ship.